BladeRunnerJS/brjs-site/docs/use/getting_started.md

     $ unzip_location/sdk/brjs start

 This will start the development web server running on localhost port 7070.
-You can navigate to the workbench via `http://localhost:7070` or go directly to it via `http://localhost:7070/brjs-todo/todo-bladeset/blades/todoinput/workbench/`.
+You can navigate to the workbench via `http://localhost:7070/brjs-todo/todo-bladeset/blades/todoinput/workbench/`.

 ![](/docs/use/img/hello-world-workbench.png)